 A peak behind the scenes of the latest M4YV collection: With so many resources on the world wide web, it's hard to know where to start.
 Below is a list of my 5 favorite free violin sheet music websites (+ a bonus).
 1- Violin Sheet Music: Why I Like?
 This website has it all (and lots of it).
 Peruse the wide variety of classical, celtic, children's and more.
 Also, many downloads have both the violin and piano part.
 2 - Violin Online: Why I Like?
 They have simplified versions of Vivaldi's Four Seasons for 2 violins.
 Start playing Vivaldi's Spring today in the key of D major and work up to playing in E major (see #3 for accessing this).
 3 - Mutopia: Why I Like?
 The Mutopia Project touts 2,124 pieces of music that are "free to download, modify, print, copy, distribute, perform, and record – all in the Public Domain or under Creative Commons licenses, in PDF, MIDI, and editable LilyPond file formats" I started using this site because it has all 4 of Vivaldi's Four Seasons (both parts and scores).
 4- The Violin Case: Why I Like?
 One and two octave major and minor scale sheets that are easy to read and include broken thirds.
 5- Capotasto Music: Why I Like?
 A neat variety of sheet music that is professionally formatted in an easy to read size and with violin specific key signatures.
 I bring this up since many free sheet music sites do not have quality formatting or offer pieces with 5 flats in the key signature which is less than ideal for string players.
 Bonus - Did you know that the Music for Young Violinists project also has free sheet music?
 I would love to share my ever-growing FREEBIES page with you (107 free downloads to date) and share a free Welcome Packet with you.

 Why I Like?
 The M4YV page includes not just violin sheet music but helpful things to support the music process like practice charts, flash cards, learning resources, motivational quotes and fun things like violin coloring sheets.
 Learn 4 ways to keep you and your students healthy.
 Includes a hand washing video tutorial by a registered nurse and a free download.
-I have heard the statement above from several parents in my studio over the years.
+I have heard the statement below from several parents in my studio over the years.
 While I understand this sentiment, it can be more complicated because children can show symptoms of being sick very rapidly.
 For example, they can go to school normally presenting, feeling well and then come down with a fever halfway through the school day.
 This is not the fault of the parent.
 It does not help that many parents have inflexible policies with their work obligations that make staying home with a sick child difficult to organize.
 That being said, there absolutely is truth in the fact that if someone is sick and stays home, it will prevent the pathogenic "bug" from being shared and infecting others.
 It is the timeless golden rule "do onto others as you would have done to yourself."
 As a music teacher and adult, it is your responsibility to keep your studio healthy.
 Below are 4 ways you can accomplish this.
 Please also review the blog posts: Thank You for Washing Your Hands Before Your Lesson How to Keep Your Studio Healthy for additional resources + download a free hand washing sign PDF on the FREEBIES page to post in your studio/school.
-1- Create studio policies where neither teacher nor student feels obligated to come to lessons when sick.
+1- Create studio policies where neither the teacher nor the student feels obligated to attend lessons when sick.
 Studio policies need built-in flexibility to allow both participants to refrain from attending if they are sick without fear of financial loss.
+Policies also need to set the expectation that students will wash their hands before their lesson.
 Also, consider adding a "Winter Break" to your school year.
 Starting in 2016, I began adding a winter break to my studio during the second week of February.
 I chose this time of year because this was when most absences due to illness occurred.
 Also, I believe the winter season should be more restful than other times.
 Tuition remained the same, so I did not see a reduction in my income.
 Both students and I used this as a time to take care of our health with extra rest and self-care, resulting in less sickness in my studio.
 2- Teach and enforce proper hand washing.
 Proper hand washing lasts 20 seconds, requires friction and specific techniques.
 Your students should be expected to wash their hands: 1- Before a lesson.
 2- If they touch a mucous membrane (such as the nose) or other body fluid.
 3- If they sneeze or cough.
 Young students will need to be instructed on how to properly wash their hands and observed while learning this skill.
 3- Teachers need to model their expectations for their students and take responsibility for the wellness of their studio.
 If you, as the teacher, are not feeling well, then you are expected to stay in bed.
-Again, this leads back to the importance of having policies supporting you so that your income does not suffer while you are recuperating.
+Again, this leads back to the importance of having policies supporting you so that your income does not suffer while you recuperate.
 You are apt to feel better at all times by instilling healthy practices such as prioritizing rest, staying hydrated with water and eating proper nutrition.
-4- Use technology such as Skype to have a video lesson instead of a face-to-face lesson.
-Other internet lesson solutions include FaceTime and Zoom.
-Alternatively, you can have your student email or text a video to review.
-Always aim to build into your teaching techniques how to practice so you have embedded clear expectations for successful independent home practice.
+4- Use technology such as Skype, FaceTime or Zoom to have a video connection rather than a face-to-face lesson.
+Alternatively, you can have your students email or text a video for you to review and then provide them with feedback.
+Always be aiming to build into your teaching techniques for how to practice so you have embedded clear expectations for successful independent home practice.
 On this note, if you have not observed your students practice, I urge you not to make the same mistake I did.
 Finally, after 20 years of teaching, I spent 1 week watching my students practice (learn more about The Practice Experiment), which was shocking.
-After I watched my students practice, only then did I know how to create a clarity of expectation for the students to reach their highest level. ![]() Have a tip to share for how you keep your studio healthy?
+After I watched my students practice, only then did I know how to create a clarity of expectation for the students to reach their highest level.
+Have a tip to share for how you keep your studio healthy?

 Please share in the comments below.
 Thanks!
 Learn how to wash your hands like a nurse, the silver linings associated with the current state of affairs and a fun fact about germs.
 The 1st doctor to promote handwashing was eventually committed to an asylum because the concept that something invisible could kill people literally sounded "crazy."
 The story gets a little more complicated because we do not know if he had other co-existing conditions that led to his decline.
 However, what is clear is that his promotion of handwashing was not taken seriously and he was mocked for this and for cleaning surgical instruments before use.
 But, think about it, had we not been taught about germs and someone was talking about invisible things all over the environment that you could not see, touch, smell or taste and that could harm or even kill you, how would you respond?
 It does sound irrational given the context.
 If you are curious to learn more about the Hungarian doctor named Ignaz Semmelweis who tried to promote handwashing click here for a neat article by NPR.
 Since we know better now about the impact of germs, I am reaching out to share some more resources to help support your wellness and the health of your teaching studio.
 It's hard to escape the prominence of promoting handwashing right now and for good reasons.
 Handwashing, when done properly, removes pathogens (pathogen is the fancy word for describing germs that harm us).
 Violinists are known for loving technique so I made the short video below for all of you combining my violinistic love of technique with my training as a registered nurse.
 Handwashing is so important in healthcare that I have been tested on my handwashing skills.
 I feel strongly about handwashing because I had to learn the hard way.
 Back in 2015, I contracted pneumonia which led to a $5,000 ER bill and 3 weeks of lost work revenue.
 It was at that point that I started taking my health and the health of my studio more seriously by implementing handwashing policies.
 As unsettling as a time period like this can be, there are also silver linings and one of the biggest is that we are all connecting with our value systems.
 It is startlingly clear that health is one of our most important resources.
 May this time period be a way to honor the miracle we live in and commit to taking care of our health as best as we can.
 If you need some additional resources: The M4YV store is always open!